 In follow-up, four additional core holes were drilled into the Saddle North target in early October, three into the so-called “Northwest Arm” of the geophysical anomaly tested by holes TTD011 and 012, and a single near vertical hole (TTD062) into the core of the newly identified, large-scale anomaly anchoring the system at its eastern end.
 Encouraging, veining and alteration suggestive of the hot part of a porphyry system was achieved in hole 62 and assays are pending.

-The Company intends to carry out additional exploration work at the Pass Gossan target.
+The Company intends to carry out additional exploration work at the Quash-Pass target.
 However, at the current time no precise plans have been formulated for doing so.

 Little is presently known about the geology of the Valleyside target, and it has yet to be mapped in detail by GT Gold.
 Encouragingly, the anomaly is strongly supported by arsenic which reaches 2,640 ppm in the highest gold sample.
 Arsenic and zinc (map, above) also delimit an anomaly of similar size on the northern side of the valley, where scattered anomalous gold values (50 - 100 ppb) are present.